-This work would not have been possible without support from CODE, the International Book Bank, the We-Care Foundation and Reading Liberia, and Professor E.W.
-Saul of the University Missouri/St. Louis.
+This work would not have been possible without support from CODE, the International Book Bank, the We-Care Foundation and Reading Liberia, and the University Missouri/St. Louis.
 CODE, IBB, and We-Care are supporting the improvement of public education in Liberia through the provision of books and advanced teacher training.

 This past January, I spent two weeks in post-civil war Liberia documenting the work of two literacy focused international NGOs.

 What groups such as the Gates Foundation and Doctors Without Borders do to improve public health and medical care in developing nations, CODE, a 50-year-old Canadian organization, and the International Book Bank, of Baltimore, MD., do to improve the education of children in developing nations such as Liberia.